pyjlTW/Airbnb-Blog/README.md

 **Date:** 5/2/2024
 **Authors:** Audrey Jung, Jay Lee, Johnny Chang, Paul Yang, Zoe Chen

-## Introduction: Chicago's Regulatory Response to Airbnb's Rapid Growth
+## Chicago's Regulatory Response to Airbnb's Rapid Growth

 Airbnb has reshaped urban hospitality by enabling people to rent out their private spaces.
 By 2016, Airbnb had woven itself into the fabric of Chicago's tourism economy, flourishing to such an extent that regulatory measures became necessary to manage its impacts on the city.
 In response to Airbnb's expansion, the City of Chicago introduced comprehensive regulations to maintain control and fairness in the home-sharing market[^2].
 These regulations, including registration requirements, taxation, and limitations on rental units[^3], introduced both opportunities and challenges for Airbnb hosts.